 Thrombocytopenia, Anemia and Neutropenia

-Thrombocytopenia was generally reversible and was usually managed by reducing the dose or temporarily withholding Jakafi.
-If clinically indicated, platelet transfusions may be administered [see DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS].
+Thrombocytopenia was generally reversible and was usually managed by reducing the dose or temporarily interrupting Jakafi.
+Platelet transfusions may be necessary [see DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS].

-Patients developing anemia may require blood transfusions.
-Dose modifications of Jakafi for patients developing anemia may also be considered.
+Patients developing anemia may require blood transfusions and/or dose modifications of Jakafi.

-Neutropenia (ANC less than 0.5 X 109/L) was generally reversible and was managed by temporarily withholding Jakafi [see ADVERSE REACTIONS].
+Severe neutropenia (ANC less than 0.5 X 109/L) was generally reversible.
+Withhold Jakafi until recovery [see ADVERSE REACTIONS].

-Patients should be assessed for the risk of developing serious bacterial, mycobacterial, fungal and viral infections.
+Serious bacterial, mycobacterial, fungal and viral infections may occur.
 Active serious infections should have resolved before starting therapy with Jakafi.
-Physicians should carefully observe patients receiving Jakafi for signs and symptoms of infection and initiate appropriate treatment promptly.
+Observe patients receiving Jakafi for signs and symptoms of infection and initiate appropriate treatment promptly.